COCONUT TIME LINE

 Homo erectus (Java man)

-The continental coast and larger islands of Malesia was the site for domestication of Cocos nucifera, long before wild, domestic and introgressed types were taken into agricultural cultivation.
+The continental coast and larger islands of Malesia was the site for domestication of Cocos nucifera, long before wild, domestic and introgressed types of coconut were taken into agricultural cultivation.

 2 MYBP